time-huang/js-stream/README.md

 </script>
 ```

-or In the browser View [index.xml](index.html) to learn more, including use cases for all middle operations and all terminal operations
+or In the browser View [index.xml](doc/index.html) to learn more, including use cases for all intermediate operations and all terminal operations